kkhetarpal/Literature/DynamicProgramming.md

   * Improve the policy by acting greedily with respect to value function
 - This process of policy iteration **always** converges to pi*
 - Evaluation and Improvement will go hand in hand

-**What happens when we act greedy**
-- acting greedily reflects the action we would have taken if we acted greedily.
-In some sense refers to the value function helping us figure out better policy
-  * Policy improvement can be achieved by acting greedily.
-In other words, If we take an action a with a better policy pi', then follow pi thereafter, our value function increases
-  * In a nutshell, if we pick the greedy policy the total amount of reward we get by acting greedily is atleast as much as the value before we started acting greedily.
-  * Once improvement of the value function stope, the Bellman optimality equation has been satisified.

 **Optimality**